WWE '12

-WWE '12 is a professional wrestling video game developed by Yuke's and published by THQ for PlayStation 3, Wii and Xbox 360.
+WWE '12 is a professional wrestling video game developed by Yuke's and published by THQ for the PlayStation 3, Wii, and Xbox 360.
 It was released on November 22, 2011, in North America, November 25 in Europe, and on January 26, 2012, in Japan.
 A Europe-exclusive WWE '12 WrestleMania Edition was released on May 25, 2012.

 The thirteenth overall installment in the WWE series, WWE '12 is the successor to WWE SmackDown vs. Raw 2011, and first game in the series to be developed exclusively for the seventh generation of home consoles.

-The game was succeeded by WWE '13 in 2012.
+The game was succeeded by WWE '13.

 Gameplay

 Exhibition Mode

 The weak/strong grapple system from the past games has been removed.
 Characters now perform different moves based on their opponent's current physical state.
 Players now have a window of opportunity to attack while still in a downed state and can also interrupt moves and Royal Rumble eliminations with attacks.
 Similarly, the pinning meter from the past games has been reworked to make it more difficult to kick out as a wrestler takes more damage.
 The game's artificial intelligence has also been adjusted to prevent players from overusing the same move.
 In addition, the ability to store finishing moves has returned.
 A new feature called "Dynamic Comebacks" gives players on the verge of losing the opportunity to successfully hit a combination of moves to gain two finishing moves.
 New "wake up taunts" bring a downed opponent to their feet for a finishing move (such as Randy Orton pounding on the ground before his RKO finishing maneuver).
 Players also have the ability to target specific limbs during matches and perform submissions through a new "Breaking Point" submission minigame, named and branded after the 2009 one-off submission-themed pay-per-view of the same name.